miguel250/streaming-management/README.md

 - [ ] Support notifications for new subscribers and bits donations
 - [ ] Alert when a subscriber or VIP joins the chat overlay
 - [ ] Add bot to handle commands
   - [ ] Enable or disable bot
   - [ ] Add permissions for who can use the command
   - [ ] Manage server configuration (turning off goals, turn emote overlay off/on)
   - [ ] Allow simple commands via configurations files
   - [ ] Support of what is happening today
 - [ ] Add logging to server
+- [ ] Manage OBS studio profile and scenes

 ## OS configurations